shunte88/oledup/README.md

 DeskPi OLED And PMW Fan Controller Service

-Firmware OLED and PMW Fan controller for the deskpi pi4 enclosre
+Firmware OLED and PMW Fan controller for the deskpi pi4 enclosure

 The front panel of the deskpi is modified to incorporate a small 128x32 SSD1306 OLED